opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 - **BenchmarkActor**: Initiates the benchmarking process.
 - **WorkerCoordinatorActor**: Manages worker lifecycle and task distribution using an allocation matrix from the **Allocator**.
-- **Workers (Worker1 through WorkerN)**: Executes tasks by managing clients via the **AsyncIoAdapter**.
+- **Workers (Worker1 through WorkerN)**: Executes tasks by managing clients through the **AsyncIoAdapter**.
 - **Clients (Client1 through ClientN)**: Uses the `AsyncExecutor` class to perform operations against the target host in parallel.
 ![Flowchart for OpenSearch Benchmark's actor system](/assets/media/blog-images/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark/OpenSearch Benchmark-system-architecture.jpg){: .img-fluid}

 OpenSearch Benchmark uses the **Actor Model**, which structures concurrent, distributed systems around isolated, message-passing components.

 Normally, OpenSearch Benchmark starts with a fixed number of clients, each sending requests at a constant rate for the duration of the test.
-With the new ramp-up feature, the tool can automatically adjust the number of clients during the test—adding more to increase load or reducing them to ease off.
+With the new ramp-up feature, the tool can automatically adjust the number of clients during the test—adding clients to increase load or removing them to decrease it.

 This allows you to observe how your OpenSearch cluster responds to changing load pressure, rather than a single fixed level, resulting in a more realistic and flexible benchmark that reflects real-world traffic patterns.